Skip to main content

 Restorative yoga: These sessions offer a more restful practice.
 Restorative yoga often uses props like cushions, blocks, or blankets to help get deep into stretches that you may hold for several minutes.
 It focuses on the meditative aspect of yoga to relax the body and mind and relieve any stress or tension.

 Though there are countless workout apps, a yoga app is ideal for someone who wants to dedicate more time to their practice.
 A good one focuses on offering a variety of yoga sessions, includes many types of yoga, and often allows users to practice yoga-adjacent techniques like meditation or Pilates.
-Fitness apps, on the other hand, can include any number of workouts, like HIIT, weight lifting, and cycling, and include some options for yoga lovers, too.
+On the other hand, fitness apps can include any number of workouts, like HIIT, weight lifting, and cycling, and some options for yoga lovers, too.

 Meet the tester